 Use fentanyl test strips

-You can’t see, taste, or smell if your drugs contain fentanyl.
-Test strips are a good way to check if your drugs may contain fentanyl, but they have some limitations.
-Since fentanyl is never evenly mixed into drugs, a negative test using a portion of a pill or powder supply doesn’t mean your drugs are fentanyl-free.
-Be sure to take other precautions to reduce your risk of an overdose.
+No one can see, taste, or smell if drugs contain fentanyl.
+Test strips are a good way to check if drugs may contain fentanyl, but they have some limitations.
+Since fentanyl is never evenly mixed into drugs, a negative test using a portion of a pill or powder supply doesn’t mean drugs are fentanyl-free.
+Be sure to take other precautions to reduce the risk of an overdose.
 See instructions on how to use fentanyl test strips.

 Find a location